NC Peaches – the Taste of Summer

 None the less, our peach growing legacy is one we should honor and appreciate.
 In North Carolina, peaches are tree ripened and packed in the orchard.
 This means NC peaches are more delicious than any other.
 Peach growers in other states often grade peaches and pack for shipping.
 The peach is picked “mature” – less than ripe – so it can withstand the rigors of bouncing down a pack line, graded, packed, and stored before being shipped out.
 North Carolina growers got out of the shipper market decades ago, and you can taste the difference.

 Occasionally I’ll get calls from homeowners who want to grow their own peaches.
 But there are few things more challenging to grow than a peach.
 My recommendation is to buy from the local growers and enjoy the fruits of their labor.
-Bynum Farm in Windblow, Triple L Farm in Derby (both have peach orchards), and the Berry Patch in Ellerbe sell local peaches.
-And there’s a great opportunity coming up to relish the Queen of Fruit: the Candor Peach Festival is Saturday, July 16, in Montgomery County.
+Bynum Farm in Windblow, Triple L Farm in Derby (both have their own peach orchards), and the Berry Patch in Ellerbe sell local peaches.
+There’s also a great opportunity to relish the Queen of Fruit at the annual Candor Peach Festival, always held the third Saturday in July, in Montgomery County.